1. The Reporting Code

 Child abuse is any form of threatening or violent interaction of a physical, psychological or sexual nature with a minor.
 This includes actively or passively violent interaction on the part of the parents or other persons with whom the minor is in a relationship of dependence or non-freedom, and as a result of which the minor has suffered or may suffer serious harm in the form of physical or psychological injury.

-Employees are professionals who work for Esprit Schools and who provide care, guidance or another form of support to pupils in this context.
+Employees are professionals who work for Esprit Schools and who provide care, guidance or another form of support to students in this context.

 How should employees act in case of signals or suspicions of domestic violence or child abuse?